AbuTalha3/tdd-ruby-spec/README.md

 # 📖 TDD <a name="about-project"></a>

-**TTD PROJECT** is app where users can
-In this project we implemented a class with some methods, we did it by doing test-driven development (TDD).
+**TDD-RUBY-SPEC PROJECT** In this project we implemented a class with some methods, we did it by doing test-driven development (TDD).
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>